In the last blog post, I shared the story of the civil lawsuit that caused me to resign as a pastor and begin Eternal Perspective Ministries.

 Finally, I want to thank the people who have supported Eternal Perspective Ministries over the years.
 It’s a strange concept, isn’t it?
 The book royalties far exceed the amount our ministry spends to operate.
 So why don’t we just hold on to them and pay our own way, so no one needs to support us?
 Because we believe we need to depend on God, and on his people.
 If we knew where the money was coming from every month, we wouldn’t be as dependent.

-Your prayers and your kind gifts allow us to continue giving all the royalties away to God’s kingdom—most of those to other ministries, and some to help facilitate the giving away of our books to people all over the world—so that every time a book is sold, it not only touches lives through its words, but also through the income it generates.
+Your prayers and your kind gifts allow us to continue giving all the royalties away to God’s kingdom so that every time a book is sold, it not only touches lives through its words, but also through the income it generates.
 Meanwhile EPM and its staff, including Nanci and me, have the benefit of people’s hearts being where they’ve put their treasure—so we receive not only financial support, but prayer.
-(If you wish to become a prayer supporter of EPM, receive our quarterly newsletter and/or our monthly enewsletter, you can sign up at our website).
+(If you wish to receive Prayer Updates from EPM or our Email Newsletter, you can sign up at our website).

 "But who am I, and who are my people, that we should be able to give as generously as this?
 Everything comes from you, and we have given you only what comes from your hand.”
 (1 Chronicles 29:14).